jetsonhacks/buildJetsonTX2Kernel/README.md

 Special thanks to Raffaello Bonghi (https://github.com/rbonghi) for jetson_easy scripts.
 Special thanks to Shreeyak (https://github.com/Shreeyak) for discussing alternatives to get source directly from NVIDIA git repositories.
+Special thanks to Alexander Rashed (@alexrashed on Github) for vL4T32.1.0 release

 ### Release Notes
 May, 2019